jhanda/all-the-databases/readme.md

-# All the Databases
+# All the Databases - Step 0

-An attempt at a Java implementation of the [Use All the Databases](https://www.compose.com/articles/use-all-the-databases-part-1/) tutorial.
+Empty project to be used as a starting point for the tutorial.
+You should be able to checkout the project and run the appStart Gradle task to launch the application on localhost:8080/all-the-databases.